This story was originally published in 2015.

 At long last, you can clear all those syndicated Seinfeld episodes off your DVR.
-Following years of speculation about when and where the historic sitcom would arrive online, today it finally became available to stream on Hulu.
-But with 169* episodes in the Seinfeld archive, it’s understandable if you’re intimidated by the the idea of entering the vault without a guide.
+Following years of speculation about when and where the historic sitcom would arrive online, it is finally available to stream on Hulu.
+(And don’t worry, Netflix partisans: It’s been announced that the show will be moving to that streaming service in 2021.)
+But with 169 episodes in the Seinfeld archive, it’s understandable if you’re intimidated by the the idea of entering the vault without a guide.

 In the interest of both helping novices prioritize and reminding veterans about forgotten jewels, we’ve ranked every episode in the series from worst to best.
 The ratings are based less on cultural significance — you’ll find many recognizable episodes fairly low on the list — and more on the density and quality of jokes, the inclusion of multiple strong narrative arcs, and, to a lesser extent, how well the comedy and stories have aged.

 We arrived at a count of 169 by considering all two-part and hour-long episodes as single entries.
 We also omitted the retrospective.
 With every episode now available on demand, why waste time watching highlights?

 That said, even the worst (well, maybe the fourth-worst) episode of Seinfeld is better than most of what you’ll currently find on network TV — and now it’s just a Hulu account away.
 The bingeing is going to be real, and it’s going to be spectacular.

 169. “The Puerto Rican Day Parade” (Season 9).
 An episode so racially offensive that NBC had to apologize upon its airing, the second-greatest crime that “The Puerto Rican Day Parade” commits is simply not being funny enough.
 It’s the loosest version of a bottle episode to come out of the writers’ room — and of all the bottle episodes in Seinfeld’s run, it’s the dullest, full stop.